-With the Springer dog jogger, you can now ride your bike safely while your dog jogs alongside.
+With a dog bike leash, you can ride your bike safely while your dog jogs alongside.
 It’s truly the only way to bike with your dog!

-Please be aware that some dog breeds aren’t meant to exercise this vigorously, and others dogs shouldn’t participate in strenuous activity due to their health, or size, etc.
+Please be aware that some dog breeds aren’t meant to exercise this vigorously — and other dogs shouldn’t participate in strenuous activity due to their health or size.

 Check out these great tips for exercising with your dog.

-Here’s a fun alternative to the Springer dog jogger: a dog-powered scooter!
+Here’s a fun alternative to a dog bike leash attachment: a dog-powered scooter!